-We intend to conduct our operations so that we and each of our subsidiaries are not investment companies under the Investment Company Act.
+We conduct our operations so that we and each of our subsidiaries are not investment companies under the Investment Company Act.
 Under Section 3(a)(1)(A) of the Investment Company Act, a company is an investment company if it is, or holds itself out as being, engaged primarily, or proposes to engage primarily, in the business of investing, reinvesting or trading in securities.
-Under Section 3(a)(1)(C) of the Investment Company Act, a company is deemed to be an investment company if it is engaged, or proposes to engage, in the business of investing, reinvesting, ovning, holding or trading in securities and owns or proposes to acquire "investment securities" having a value exceeding 40% of the value of its total assets (exclusive of U.S. government securities and cash items) on an unconsolidated basis (the "40% test").
-"Investment securities" do not include (A) U.S. government securities issued by employees' securities companies and (C) securities issued by majority-owned subsidiaries that (i) are not investment company is and (C) securities issued by majority-owned subsidiaries that (i) are not investment company.
-Act (the so-called "private investment company" exemptions).
+Under Section 3(a)(1)(C) of the Investment Company Act, a company is deemed to be an investment company if it is engaged, or proposes to engage, in the business of investing, reinvesting, owning, holding or trading in securities and owns or proposes to acquire "investment securities" having a value exceeding 40% of the value of its total assets (exclusive of U.S. government securities and cash items) on an unconsolidated basis (the "40% test").
+"Investment securities" do not include (A) U.S. government securities, (B) securities issued by employees' securities companies and (C) securities issued by majority-owned subsidiaries that (i) are not investment companies and (ii) are not relying on the exceptions from the definition of investment company provided by Section 3(c)(1) or 3(c)(7) of the Investment Company Act (the so-called "private investment company" exemptions).

-While we may directly engage to a minor extent in actively investing, reinvesting or trading in securities, we will not do so as our primary activity.
-Rather, we will be primarily engaged in the business of owning or holding the securities of our wholly owned or majority-owned subsidiaries that are in real estate-related businesses.
-Therefore, we believe that we will not be an investment company as defined in Section 3(a)(1)(A).
+While we directly engage to a minor extent in actively investing, reinvesting or trading in securities, we do not do so as our primary activity.
+Rather, we are primarily engaged in the business of owning or holding the securities of our wholly owned or majority-owned subsidiaries that are in real estate-related businesses.
+Therefore, we believe that we are not an investment company as defined in Section 3(a)(1)(A).

-We also believe we will not be considered an investment company under Section 3(a)(1)(C) of the Investment Company Act.
-We generally intend to conduct our wholly owned or majority-owned subsidiaries' (including AG MIT, LLC's) operations so that they are exempted from investment company status in reliance upon Section 3(c)(5)(C) or Section 3(c)(6) of the Investment Company Act.
-We describe Sections 3(c)(5)(C) and 3(c)(6)further below.
-Because entities relying on Section 3(c)(5)(C) or Section 3(c)(6) are not investment companies, our interests in those subsidiaries generally will not constitute "investment securities."
-To the extent that our subsidiaries qualify only for either the Section 3(c)(1) or 3(c)(7) exemptions from the Investment Company Act, however, we intend to limit our holdings in those kinds of entities so that, together with other investment securities, we will satisfy the 40% test.
-We will continuously monitor our holdings on an ongoing basis to determine our compliance with that test.
+We also believe we are not considered an investment company under Section 3(a)(1)(C) of the Investment Company Act.
+We generally conduct our wholly owned or majority-owned subsidiaries' (including AG MIT, LLC's) operations so that they are exempted from investment company status in reliance upon Section 3(c)(5)(C) or Section 3(c)(6) of the Investment Company Act.
+We describe Sections 3(c)(5)(C) and 3(c)(6) further below.
+Because entities relying on Section 3(c)(5)(C) or Section 3(c)(6) are not investment companies, our interests in those subsidiaries generally do not constitute "investment securities."
+To the extent that our subsidiaries qualify only for either the Section 3(c)(1) or 3(c)(7) exemptions from the Investment Company Act, however, we limit our holdings in those kinds of entities so that, together with other investment securities, we satisfy the 40% test.
+We continuously monitor our holdings on an ongoing basis to determine our compliance with that test.